neil-unomaha/CIF_CYBR_8950/README.md

 * Familiarize ourselves with CIF at the code level

   * Like most software applications, CIF is a an aggregate application which is composed of several other libraries working together.
-The [requirements.txt](https://github.com/csirtgadgets/bearded-avenger/blob/master/requirements.txt) file is a good starting place.
+The [requirements.txt](https://github.com/csirtgadgets/bearded-avenger/blob/master/requirements.txt) file is a good starting place

   * CIF is modularized into at least 5 CIF-related libraries, and has additional dependencies, and also possesses dependencies on other libraries.

   * Flask is used as a web application framework and used within this project, thus we may look into this framework to build our solution based off of it

 * Develop the solution